GuptaVardan/IITH_Complaints_Website/README.md

 - **Google Authentication**: Only users with an `@iith.ac.in` email can log in.
 - **Dashboard**: Submit complaints about various hostel and campus issues.
+- **Automated Email Notifications**: When a user files a complaint, an automated email is sent to the respective authority using Google Apps Script.
+When a complaint is marked as resolved, a confirmation email is also sent to the user and authority.
 - **Emergency Contacts**: Quick access to important helpline numbers.
-- **My Issues**: View and manage your submitted complaints.
+- **My Issues**: View and manage your submitted complaints, and mark them as resolved.
 - **Report Suggestions**: Submit suggestions for improvements.
 - **About Us**: Information about the website creators.

 ## How It Works

 1. **Authentication**: Users must log in using their IITH Google account.
 Non-IITH emails are denied access.
 2. **Complaint Submission**: After login, users can submit complaints by selecting the issue type, hostel, and providing details.
+Upon submission, an automated email is sent to the relevant authority using Google Apps Script.
+3. **Mark as Resolved**: Users can mark their complaints as resolved in the "My Issues" section.
+When marked as resolved, a confirmation email is sent to both the user and the authority.
-3. **Emergency Services**: Users can view and copy emergency contact numbers.
+4. **Emergency Services**: Users can view and copy emergency contact numbers.
-4. **View My Issues**: Users can see a list of their submitted complaints and their statuses.
+5. **View My Issues**: Users can see a list of their submitted complaints and their statuses.
-5. **Suggestions**: Users can submit suggestions for improvements, which are stored in the database.
+6. **Suggestions**: Users can submit suggestions for improvements, which are stored in the database.
-6. **Logout**: Users can securely log out of their session.
+7. **Logout**: Users can securely log out of their session.

 ## Technology Stack

 - **Frontend**: Next.js, React, Tailwind CSS
 - **Backend/Database**: Firebase Authentication & Firestore
+- **Automated Email**: Google Apps Script integration for sending emails to authorities and users (already deployed and integrated)
 - **Notifications**: react-toastify

 ---